jgbernalp/logging-view-plugin/README.md

 This plugin adds the logging view into the 'observe' menu in the OpenShift console.
 It requires OpenShift 4.10.

-This plugin connects to the [loki-operator](https://github.com/grafana/loki/tree/main/operator), so make sure is installed in your cluster.
+This plugin connects to a loki backend, you can install the [loki-operator](https://github.com/grafana/loki/tree/main/operator) in your cluster.

 ## Development